pcsmomo/machine-learning-js-stephen/README.md

 ![heap-snapshot-02](./resources/images/heap-snapshot-02.png)

-> The shallow size of the array is reduced from 9,108k to 850k
+> The shallow size of the array is reduced from 9,108k to 850k \
+> -> because of the Javascript Garbage Collector

+### 161. The Javascript Garbage Collector

 </details>